-Here is the 7805 5V voltage regulator datasheet and the 7805 pinout.
+Here are the 7805 datasheet of popular 5V voltage regulator IC and the 7805 pinouts.

 They are designed to provide a constant 5V.
 When powered by from about 7.3 to 35 volts.

 We usually want to use a stable voltage source.
 Which it is a lower voltage than batteries.

 Sometimes, the transformer power supply may have a high voltage.
 Thus it can help you.

 The 7805 is a good device to power the TTL family of digital integrated circuits.

 It is ideal for any circuit that requires a very stable 5V power supply.

 7805 Pinout and Specifications